 Production issues—For example, factories closing and increasing technology demands have led to the global chip shortage, affecting auto, gaming, smartphone and medical device manufacturing as well as other technology that requires semiconductors.

 - Diversify supplier base.
 Using a single supplier can disrupt a business’s entire supply chain should an issue arise.
-Having a diverse supplier base disperses the risk and reduces risk impact.
+Therefore, Having a diverse supplier base disperses the risk and reduces risk impact.

 - Have backup suppliers and vendors.
 There are several reasons a supplier may be unable to complete an order, including unprecedented demand or issues with their own supply chain.
-Identify suitable suppliers to use should problems occur with the primary supplier.
+Identifying suitable suppliers to use should problems occur with the primary supplier.

 - Prepare a risk management plan.
 Identify and assess all current and potential risks that could disrupt business supply chains.
-Prepare procedures and responses for risks and build flexibility into business processes to adapt to disruptions.
+In general, Prepare procedures and responses for risks and build flexibility into business processes to adapt to disruptions.

 - Aim for end-to-end supply chain visibility.
 Supply chains typically involve many operational stages, each with its own risks and challenges.
 Supply chain visibility can help mitigate risks by tracking progress and ensuring quick responses to any issues.